FREQUENTLY ASKED QUESTIONS

 Rotting food is a stinking mess!
 Throwing it away is worse for our community and DIY composting is a complicated process.
 Compost Dayton rids you of the mess AND allows you to lessen your impact on the environment.

 Short answer, probably not.
 We set your pickup day based on your location, so your pickup day would only change if you move.
 That being said, we are a growing company!
 In an effort to keep as fuel efficient as possible, we may ask you to change your pickup day.
 If that ever happens, we will let you know in advance and make it as convenient as possible.
 Compost Dayton is here to make being green easy!

 What if I want to learn more about compost?

-Feel free to ask any questions.
-But here's a quick teaser - compost is a living soil enhancer.
+Here's our shpeel...Compost is a living soil enhancer.
 The strength of compost as a way to improve the health of your plants is through the living complex of microorganisms that it brings with it.
 These create and ecosystem in the soil which helps to promote root health, arrange nutrients in forms plants can absorb, and by holding on to more water to help get your garden through dry spells.

 If you are interested in learning more, here are some great resource links!

 Crash Course to Composting - this Reddit community answers a lot of intro to composting questions, specifically linked to container gardening, how to garden using compost, and even gardening activities you can do with your kids

 Composting Supplies - Uncle Jim's Worm Farm is a trusted, reliable resource where you can buy live worms, indoor composters, outdoor composters, even heirloom seeds!
 They even have educational resources for kids and groups.